razziel89/mealie-addons/README.md

   `mealie-addons` instance.
   In general, it is recommended to deploy `mealie-addons` behind a [VPN] or in a trusted (home) network.
+- Templating:
+  Templating engines can cause hard-to-debug problems.
+  Furthermore, one has to use a separate mini-language to construct such templates.
+  For tose reaons, the document built by `mealie-addons` is not customisable.

 The following features are not implemented at the moment but can be considered in scope for `mealie-addons`: